Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 We've seen before how to load and display an image using `Image`.
 One of the most common applications for this is to use the resulting picture as the label of a `Button`.
 In common language, this picture is often called an **icon**.

 In modern desktop applications, we may have dozens of these images used as visual labels for widgets.
 While it is possible to simply store all these images as `.png`s and load them manually with `Image`, this is hardly very scalable.
-Furthermore, this method does not allow you to modify all pictures at the same time, which may be necessary to, for example, increase icon size to aid visually impaired users.
+Furthermore, this method does not allow us to modify all pictures at the same time, which may be necessary to, for example, increase icon size to aid visually impaired users.

 A better way to handle images in a context like this is provided by [`Icon`](@ref).

 `Icon` is similar to an image file, though it usually does not contain pixel data.
-Instead, it points to a file on disk. `Icon`s can be loaded from `.png` files, but also allows `.svg` (vector graphics), and `.ico` (web browser icons). `Icon` supports the exact same file formats as `Image`, though we should usually prefer loading a vector-graphics file as an `Icon`, while raster-based files should be loaded as an `Image`.
-This is because vector-graphics files will scale smoothly, while raster-based files look best at their original resolution.
+Instead, it points to a file on disk. `Icon`s can be loaded from `.png` files, but also allows `.svg` (vector graphics), and `.ico` (web browser icons).

 ### Creating and Viewing Icons